To integrate Shorebird into your CI, use the setup-shorebird action. The

 commands.

-Most Shorebird functionality, like creating releases and patches, requires being
+Most Shorebird functionality, like creating releases and patches, requires

 Next, copy the generated SHOREBIRD_TOKEN and navigate to your GitHub